sebrai/private_user_library/README.md

 ### Servermiljø

-*uses a flask python enviorment with flask, and mysql_connector installed*
+*uses a flask python enviorment with flask, dotenv and mysql_connector installed*

 *.env file keeps password and other imortant info safe*
 ### Nettverksoppsett